 And what do either of these definitions have to do with SEO or even rel=”Canonical”, for that matter?

 Nothing.
-Except, perhaps, for the idea of a general law, principle etc. We’ll see how in just a moment.
+Except, perhaps, for the idea of an especially general law, principle, etc. We’ll see how in just a moment.

 So what does rel=”Canonical” mean, why should you care, and how should you make the magic happen?